-Everybody wants an HVAC system that keeps them comfortable at all times of year.
+Everybody wants an HVAC system that keeps them comfortable at all times of the year.
 When it’s scorching hot outside, your AC should keep you cool.
 When it’s icy cold, your furnace or heat pump should keep you toasty.
 Seems obvious, right?

 Well, it is obvious.
 Unfortunately, many HVAC systems fail to achieve these very basic objectives.

-Lots of things can impede HVAC performance, but equipment size is one of most common and most crippling problems of all.
+Lots of things can impede HVAC performance, but equipment size is one of the most common and crippling problems of all.
 Simply put, your HVAC system needs to be the right size for your home.
 Otherwise, it won’t keep you comfortable.

 And performing a Manual J load calculation is the only way to determine which size is the right size.